craftercms/docs/source/new-ia/by-role/developer/extensions/resources/plugin-experience-builder-example.rst

    For our example, the <plugin-folder> is located here: ``/users/myuser/myplugins/experiencebuilder-plugin``

 #.
-We'll create the javascript file for our plugin by following the instructions in the plugin example
+We'll create the JavaScript file for our plugin by following the instructions in the plugin example
    `here <https://github.com/craftercms/authoring-ui-plugin-examples/tree/master/packages/example-component-library>`__ which will generate the
    ``index.js`` file.